This post is about how to build a growth-focused SaaS SEO strategy.

-While we typically think of this as being a series of stages or a funnel, the buyer rarely experiences a linear journey from top to bottom.
+While we typically think of this as a funnel or series of stages, the buyer journey is rarely linear from top to bottom.

 Because of this, you can’t assume each buyer will come to your site at the top of the funnel and simply use email or nurturing to move them through each step.

-Let’s step through each stage of the funnel and how you should incorporate it into your SEO strategy.
+Let’s go through each stage of the funnel and how you should address it in your SEO strategy.

 Your buyer has a problem.

-And as of yet, they’re probably not sure exactly how to solve it.
-Hell, they may not even know how to articulate it!
+And so far, they’re not sure exactly how to solve it.
+Hell, they may not even know how to express it!
 But they have an itch.
-Some part of their personal or professional life could be better if they could just find the right solution.
+Some part of their personal or professional life could be easier if they could just find the right solution.

 This is their pain point.

 Many SaaS buyer journeys begin here.
-Maybe your customer is looking to improve their customer service efficiency or they need a way to get their clients to pay invoices more quickly.
+Maybe your customer is looking to improve their customer service, or they need a way to get their clients to pay invoices faster.

 Where do they turn?

 The same place everyone does.
 The same place I turned before discovering Figma.

-The buyer sets out to research the pain they are feeling, try to understand it, and hopefully find a solution.
+The buyer sets out to research the pain they are feeling, to understand it, and hopefully find a solution.

 “How to get my invoices paid more quickly”, they type.

-As a SaaS marketer, this is an opportunity for you to attract a potential buyer at the very beginning of their journey.
+As a SaaS marketer, this is an opportunity to attract a buyer at the very start of their journey.

 From an SEO standpoint, you can usually accomplish this by creating targeted content for the specific queries that your buyer is searching, such as: